 Here are the four groups of solutions individuals often use for sharing big files in the workplace and the reasons why they may not be suitable for your business.

-The biggest issue in sending large files via email is that the size limitations per attachment can be very small.
+The biggest issue with sending large files via email is that the size limitations per attachment can be very small.
 For example, major email providers like Gmail, AOL Mail, and Yahoo!
 Mail usually set their limit to only 25 MB.
-But there's no guarantee a 25-MB file transfer will even succeed.
+A 25 MB capacity can be quite small these days.
+Worse, there's no guarantee a 25-MB file transfer will even succeed.
 Why?

 Because, even if we assume your email service can support up to 25 MB, the file size limit of your recipient's email service may be much smaller than this.
 The fact is, most email providers can only support up to 10 MB.
 That number's going to be the upper limit of your file transfer.